-recipes to keep your diet fresh and exciting.
+Keep your meals fresh.
 Food boredom can often derail your weight-loss

 efforts.
 Experimenting with recipes and ingredients you haven’t tried before

 will keep mealtime interesting and make sticking to the diet easier and more

 of the benefits of the South Beach Diet is that you can enjoy healthy meals

-long.
+curb hunger and cravings.
 If you’re on-the-go and don’t have time to prepare a healthy snack

-before heading out, our South Beach Diet 100-Calorie Snack and Protein Fit Bars
+before heading out, our South Beach Diet 100-Calorie Snack Bars, Good to God Bars, or Protein Fit Bars

 are a convenient way to make strategic snacking part of your day.
-They are good
+All of our bars are good

-sources of protein and fiber and can be eaten starting on Phase 2.
-Keep some
+sources of filling protein and fiber and can be enjoyed starting on Phase 2.

-an exercise plan that you can maintain.
+skip exercise.
 Getting regular exercise should be fun.
 Consider

-adding a new activity like yoga, Pilates, swimming, or Latin dancing to your
+adding a new activity like yoga, Pilates, or Latin dancing to your

-routine, and then sign up for classes at a local Y or gym.
-Or try interval
+routine, and/or sign up for exercise classes at a local Y or gym.
+You should also try interval

 walking outdoors in your neighborhood.
-You’ll find a complete interval-walking program
+You’ll find a complete interval walking

 Whatever exercise plan you decide to undertake, be sure to create a schedule

-that you can stick to and that will allow you to work out at least 20 minutes a
+that you can stick to and that will allow you to work out at least 20 minutes most days of the week.